kid-cavaquinho/kid-cavaquinho.github.io/_posts/2013-12-14-depency-injection.md

 _This is called dependency injection by hand, because each time you want to create a `Samurai`, you must first create some implementation of `IWeapon` and then pass it to the constructor of `Samurai`.
 Now that we can change the weapon the `Samurai` uses without having to modify its implementation, the `Samurai` class could be in a separate assembly from `Sword`, in fact, we can create new weapons without needing the source code of the `Samurai` class!_

-### Mighty conclusion
+### TLDR

-As you can see DI is really a simple concept and it will bring several advantages.
-First of all it allows the removal of hard-coded dependencies and changing them easily.
-This achievement represents loosely coupled classes.
-What this means is that your classes will have less knowledge about their dependencies.
-This makes our systems more flexible and maintainable.
-We also care about code quality and DI will help us with unit testing, for example.
-There are a few techniques to deal and apply it, but let's save that for other posts.
+DI is a simple concept, and using it brings several advantages.
+It allows the removal of hard-coded dependencies and easily change them.
+This achievement represents loosely coupled classes, assuring they will have less knowledge about their dependencies.
+At the same time, makes our systems more flexible and maintainable.
+This concept will also help us with unit testing, for example.

 Note: Yes, I like Jimi Hendrix.